matthieuheitz/sweetsweep/README.md

 # SweetSweep
-Small application to quickly visualize results from parameter sweeps
+Small application to quickly visualize results from parameter sweeps.
+Also comes with a script that does the sweep and saves the results in a format compatible with the viewer.

 ![application screenshot](./screenshots/app.png)